-In a study published in the August 2010 edition of the “Journal Of Marketing Management” researchers found that Gen Y was more likely to have positive attitudes towards a brand if the company advertised the exact percentage of their profits that would go towards a charitable cause rather than saying it would be a portion of the profit.
+In a study published in the August 2010 edition of the “Journal Of Marketing Management” researchers found that Gen Y was more likely to have positive attitudes towards a brand if the company advertised the exact percentage of their profits that would go towards a charitable cause.

 This shows that it only takes a small and yet highly sincere thing to make a big difference to the overall success of a cause related marketing campaign.